onvif/media-signing-framework/examples/README.md

 *Copyright (c) 2024 ONVIF.
 All rights reserved.*

-# Signed Media Framework examples
+# Media Signing Framework examples

 ## Getting started with the example applications
 This folder contains a set of application examples which aims to enrich the developers